jeremytammik/tbc/a/1912_aec_collaboration.md

 I then used `GetDependentElements` with a filter for `Railing` elements.
 I can then call `get_Geometry` and/or `GetGeometryInstances` on the `Railing` element.
 Is this a valid workflow?
-Also, I would like to use `GetGeometryInstances` on the `Railing` element, but it is returning a identity transform, so, it is not using instanced geometry?
+Also, I would like to use `GetGeometryInstances` on the `Railing` element, but it is returning an identity transform; so, it is not using instanced geometry?

 Well, a railing has its own RailingType, so the railing being an identity transform of something does make sense regardless of where the railing is positioned.